got overtime?

 (C) The documentation, testing, creation, or modification of computer programs related to the design of software or hardware for computer operating systems.

-(2) The employee is highly skilled and is proficient in the theoretical and practical application of highly specialized information to computer systems analysis, programming, and software engineering.
+(3) The employee is highly skilled and is proficient in the theoretical and practical application of highly specialized information to computer systems analysis, programming, or software engineering.
 A job title shall not be determinative of the applicability of this exemption.

 (b) The exemption provided in subdivision (a) does not apply to an employee if any of the following apply: